 A significant number of households will receive heat pumps via their housing provider or means-tested grants like ECO4, but ineligible households will have to rely on savings or loans.
 We know that some households currently installing heat pumps, typically considered early adopters or innovators with more access to wealth, are already having to borrow.
 This implies that the need for financing options will increase for those further down the adoption curve.

-This project seeks to explore how innovative business and finance models could enable consumers to install a heat pump for zero upfront cost.
-We will identify potential models, assess their attractiveness and viability for consumers and lenders, and propose solutions for the barriers and frictions uncovered.
+This project explored how innovative business and finance models could enable consumers to install a heat pump for zero upfront cost.
+We identified potential models, assessed their attractiveness and viability for consumers and lenders, and proposed solutions for the barriers and frictions uncovered.

 Our overarching goal is to enable households to access affordable finance that they otherwise could not.
 To achieve this, we have identified three potential routes to impact: